gbytedev/zfsbud/README.md

 ## Caution
 This script does things.
 Don't use when tired or drugged.

+## Resources
+For more resources and examples, see https://gbyte.dev/project/zfsbud

 ## Credit
 Created and maintained by Pawel Ginalski (https://gbyte.dev).